vonalogue/practice/README.md

 practice_problems/five_problems/ - Five problems that, according to some guy on the Internet, "every programmer is supposed to solve."
 I decidedly took on the challenge with the help of Python.

 practice_problems/web/ - Contains single-page (satirical) websites that I made as projects to attain my front-end development certification on freeCodeCamp.
 Don't get offended -- it's not fun.
+Consult the README.MD file for links to the sites on codepen.io.